Hi, I'm Josh.

 - BrowserSync—npm module that makes dev sites publicly accessible and sync-able

+Partnered with a designer-friend to work in tandem on all front-end projects that come across our plates.
 Unique process that presented content and business goals above all else.
+Responsibilities included:

 - Holding meetings to determine site and business goals, target market, content hierarchy, functionality, and more.